 There is actually a lot of overlap between those questions, but they’re not all the same thing.
 There is a ton of anecdotal evidence out there, but the point of this blog is to try to get to the bottom of what the numbers themselves can tell us.
 With the “splitter friendly” question, it’s not all that easy.

-What I have done here is try to create an index number that incorporates information to answer questions posed at the beginning of the post.
-Both that index and the data used to compute it are found in the table below.
-I have to stress that because there is so little data available - and especially little data available on URM applicants - the following applies to non-URM applicants only, and is based entirely on non-URM applicant data.
-I unfortunately had to exclude URM data because it can really skew the overall picture.
-I also excluded any schools for which I did not feel that I had sufficient data-points for analysis.
-Just to break down the categories for you:
+What I have done here is try to create an index number that incorporates information to answer our questions.
+The table below shows the index and the data used to compute it.
+I have to stress that because there is so little data available, and especially little data available on URM applicants, the following applies to non-URM applicants only.
+It is based entirely on non-URM applicant data.
+Unfortunately, I had to exclude URM data because it can really skew the overall picture.
+I also excluded any schools I did not feel that I had sufficient data-points for analysis.

-LSAT Bump: This is a number from my own regression analysis, and indicates the % increase in the likelihood of admission for each additional LSAT point an applicant has.
+- LSAT Bump.
+A number from my own regression analysis, and indicates the % increase in the likelihood of admission for each additional LSAT point an applicant has.

-GPA Bump: This is the GPA equivalent of the LSAT bump (the % increase for each .10 GPA).
+- GPA Bump.
+The GPA equivalent of the LSAT bump (the % increase for each .10 GPA).

-LSAT/GPA Differential: This is the LSAT Bump divided by the GPA Bump, to give us a measure of the relative importance of the two.
+- LSAT/GPA Differential.
+To measure the relative importance of the two, we divide the LSAT Bump by the GPA Bump.
 The higher the number, the more relative weight the LSAT has.

-Non-Splitter GPA: This is the average GPA of admitted non-splitter applicants.
+- Non-Splitter GPA.The average GPA of admitted non-splitter applicants.

-Splitter GPA: This is the average GPA of admitted splitter applicants.
+- Splitter GPA.
+The average GPA of admitted splitter applicants.

-GPA Differential: This is simply the difference between the previous two categories, and gives an indication of how much lower on GPA a school will go compared with its average in order to chase high LSAT scores.
+- GPA Differential.
+Simply put, this is the difference between the previous two categories, and gives an indication of how much lower on GPA a school will go compared with its average in order to chase high LSAT scores.

-Splitter Success: This is the % of splitter applicants in the data who were accepted.
+- Splitter Success. % of splitter applicants in the data who were accepted.

-Non-Splitter Success: This is the % of the non-splitter applicants in the data who were accepted.
+- Non-Splitter Success. % of the non-splitter applicants in the data who were accepted.

 The mean index number for the schools included is 1.85, so I set that as a benchmark, and then broke the schools down into five categories:

-Very Splitter Friendly: These schools have an index number that is more than two standard deviations above the mean.
-(Dark Green)
+- Very Splitter Friendly: These schools have an index number that is more than two standard deviations above the mean.
+(Blue)

-Splitter Friendly: These schools have an index number that is between one and two standard deviations above mean.
-(Light Green)
+- Splitter Friendly: These schools have an index number that is between one and two standard deviations above mean.
+(Green)

-Stanford, Berkeley, and Pepperdine were more than two standard deviations below the mean, as you can see.
+Stanford and Berkeley were more than two standard deviations below the mean, as you can see.
 The neutral-friendly and neutral-unfriendly categories make me a little squeamish.
 Since they are all within one standard deviation of the mean, they’re all pretty average.
 In the end, I decided it was better to distinguish between the above-average and below-average middle, just to give readers a relative comparison.

-Remember, this is categorizing schools by their relationships to each other.
-As you can see, there’s not a whole lot of splitter love, in the grand scheme of things, going on in the Top 14, and in general there is a lot more towards the middle/bottom of the Top 100.
+Remember, this is categorizing schools by their relationships with each other.
+As you can see, there’s not a whole lot of splitter love.
+In the grand scheme of things, going on in the Top 14, and in general, there is a lot more towards the middle/bottom of the Top 100.
 Still, just as we can compare all the schools among themselves, we can isolate the Top 14 and do the same thing.
 And since someone is surely interested in how that shakes out, why don’t we just do it right now?

 Northwestern and UVA are the only schools we could call splitter friendly (again, compared only to the other Top 14 schools), and Columbia, NYU, Penn, Michigan, Duke, and Georgetown all fall on the friendly side of average.
 This – combined with the relative splitter-unfriendliness of the California schools, more or less confirms the conventional wisdom you hear thrown around, but I guess I should stress once again that there’s really not a whole lot of splitter friendliness in the T14 (outside Northwestern and UVA, I’d say).